1. Privacy statement

 We will pass on your personal data to third parties only if:

-• this is legally permissible and is necessary for the processing of contractual relationships with you pursuant to Art.
-6(1)(1)(b) GDPR.
+• It is lawfully permissible and required for the processing of contractual relationships with you in accordance with Art.
+6 Para.
+1 Clause 1 lit. b GDPR.

 A proportion of the data processing may be carried out by our service providers.
 In addition to the service providers mentioned in this privacy policy, these may include, in particular, marketing agencies, consulting firms, data centres which store our website and databases, and IT service providers which maintain our systems.
 Data may also be the transferred within our group of companies.
 Where we pass data onto our service providers, they may use the data exclusively for the fulfilment of their tasks.
 The service providers have been carefully selected and commissioned by us.
 They are contractually bound by our instructions, have appropriate technical and organisational measures in place to protect the rights of the data subjects and are regularly monitored by us.